 Democratic Texas Land Commissioner nominee Jay Kleberg, running for a position that works on veterans affairs, told the Signal about his time in D.C. and why this Act is important for Texas veterans.

-“I was proud to stand with a host of Veterans’s organizations in our nation’s Capital to encourage the Senate to pass the Honoring Our PACT Act,” Kleberg told the Signal.
-“The men and women who defended our nation deserve better better than political games and partisan politics.”
+“I was proud to stand with a host of Veterans’ organizations in our nation’s Capital to encourage the Senate to pass the Honoring Our PACT Act,” Kleberg told the Signal.
+“The men and women who defended our nation deserve better than political games and partisan politics.”

-Moreover, Kleberg also emphasized how veterans are being hurt the most from the Texas Senators’ vote.
+Moreover, Kleberg also emphasized how veterans are being hurt the most by the Texas Senators’ vote.